-To date, this test has been successfully done for breast, colorectal, and head and neck cancers, and is in the process of being optimized for other cancer types, such as ovarian and pancreatic.
-The test is intended for patients who will be undergoing chemotherapy, and is especially useful for relapsed patients who have not responded well to first line therapy.
+To date, this test has been done for breast, ovarian, lung, colorectal, pancreatic, gastric, and head & neck cancers; we are in the process of optimizing the test for other cancer types, such as prostate.
+The test is intended for patients who will be undergoing chemotherapy and is especially useful for relapsed patients who have not shown response to first line therapy.

 This test has been developed in collaboration with A*STAR’s Genome Institute of Singapore, a world-leading research institution in functional genomics and integrative biology.
 The technology supporting the test has been published in peer-reviewed journals like Nature Communications and Nature Medicine.

-Once your samples are received for testing, results are typically available in 3 weeks*.
+Once your samples are received for testing, results are typically available in 2-3 weeks to your physician*.